 The goal of Expression College, a for-profit school, is to prepare students for careers in the industries of sound and visual arts with a hands-on curriculum.
 Students here can earn a bachelor's degree in just under three years with Expression's accelerated schedule.

-Programs: Applied Design; Graphic Design; Interior Architecture; Multimedia and Photography; Painting and Printmaking; Sculpture; Music; Theatre; Television, Film, and New Media
+Programs: Applied Design; Graphic Design; Interior Architecture; Multimedia and Photography; Painting and Printmaking; Sculpture; Studio Arts; Music; Dance; Theatre; Television, Film, and New Media

 SDSU's College of Professional Studies & Fine Arts (PSFA) is recognized for connecting the college experience with the global community and for preparing its students for professional careers.
-On average, PSFA places 600 students in professional internships each year.
+On average, PSFA places over 700 students in professional internships each year.

 San Francisco Art Institute — San Francisco